-When a crisis hits your assisted living community or the industry overall, you may find yourself in the position of managing attention from the news media.
+When a crisis hits your senior living community or the industry overall, you may find yourself in the position of managing attention from the news media.
 If your first impulse is panic, that’s not uncommon.
 But responsible providers who offer appropriate care need not worry.
 In fact, you might wind up being grateful for this unique opportunity to enhance public awareness and market your services.

 Follow the recommendations below, and you can turn a potentially damaging crisis into a chance to showcase the excellent care that your senior living company provides to residents every day:

 Wherever the senior living industry is under scrutiny, get assistance from Argentum